 Eyes

 There’s nothing remarkable about a snake’s vision except they don’t see colors.
-Their unblinking stare seems like a show of aggression, but, in reality, it comes from having no eyelids, and eyeballs that fit tightly in their sockets, giving them limited movement.
-To protect their eyeballs, a transparent membrane called a brille covers them.
+Their unblinking stare seems like a show of aggression, but, in reality, it comes from having no eyelids and eyeballs that fit tightly in their sockets, giving them limited movement.
+A transparent membrane called a brille covers their eyeballs to protect them.

-Most snakes have round pupils, but exceptions are a group of (primarily) venomous snakes known as pit vipers, or vipers, that have elliptical-shaped eyes with vertical pupils, giving them an alien appearance.
-However, this feature can’t be entirely relied on if trying to determine whether a snake is venomous.
+Most snakes have round pupils, but an exception is a group of (primarily) venomous snakes known as pit vipers or vipers.
+These snakes have elliptical-shaped eyes with vertical pupils, giving them an alien appearance.
+This feature, however, can’t be entirely relied on to determine whether a snake is venomous.
 Cobras, taipans, and coral snakes are highly venomous but have round pupils.

 There are two groups of pit vipers: